vittoriofortino84/EDTOX/README.md

 optimization of PPI

 ## 3_5_pareto_solution_on_tuning_results.R
-Using pareto solution to obtain final genesets size and edge percents
+Using pareto solution to obtain final genesets size and edge percents.

 # 4. Random walk with restart and fgsea (RWR-FGSEA)